w3nest/mkdocs-ts/doc/assets/tutorials.basics.md

 # Getting Started

-This tutorial introduces you to {{mkdocs-ts}}, guiding you through its default layout and core concepts.
+This tutorial serves as an introduction to the core concepts and features of {{mkdocs-ts}}, a library designed for creating hierarchical, interactive, and dynamic documentation.
+While the example used—a whimsical guide to *The Hitchhiker’s Guide to the Galaxy* quotes—might lean on humor, the underlying purpose is to demonstrate practical techniques for building structured applications with {{mkdocs-ts}}.

+Through this example, you'll gain an understanding of how to use Markdown, the library's layout system, and its navigation features to create modular and responsive applications.
-By the end, you'll have a solid foundation and links to explore more advanced topics.
+By the end, you'll have both a fun example application and the knowledge to build your own tailored projects.

+Let's get started!

 <note level=hint>
 Many links to the API documentation are embedded throughout this tutorial.
-To enhance your experience, toggle a split view by clicking the split button <split-api></split-api>.
+To enhance your experience, you can toggle a split view by clicking <split-api></split-api>
-This feature allows you to read the tutorial alongside the API documentation and is also accessible from the left navigation panel under the **API** node.
+to read the tutorial alongside the API documentation.
+The button is also accessible from the left navigation panel under the <i class="fas fa-code">API</i> node.
 </note>

 <note level="info" label="About Notebook" expandable="true">